Advanced bash scripting 2015

 programming" course in

-I taught the course a second time in
+Update: I taught the course a second time in November 2017, for which I also revised the course material.

 The course will take place from the 24th to the 28th August 2015 at Heidelberg University .
 We will meet in the Computer Room U012, which is in the basement of INF 350, Otto-Meyerhof-Zentrum.
 The course is structured as a full day course running from 9:30am till about 5pm each day (with a one hour lunch break in between).